-The B-5 Business zone concept is substantially consistent with the goals and objectives of the Borough's Master Plan.
+The B-5 Corporate Business zone designation is substantially consistent with the goals and objectives of the Borough's Master Plan.
 Specifically, the following would be advanced by this proposal:

 • Objective #1: Established Neighborhood Areas.
 To maintain and enhance the attractive and established character of Englewood Cliffs in both its residential and non-residential areas.